jerry81/GHP/2019/dec.md

 [Back to 2019](../2019index.md)

 12/12 tech
+ultrasound procedure to destroy prostate cancers

 12/12 biz
+tim cook says monopolies aren't bad

+FB, GOOG not in 10 best places to work list

 12/12 politics
 jared kushner still in charge of mexican wall

+trump wins pennsylvania again

+boris johnson winning the "brexit election" conservitives ahead of conservatives weariness is the general feeling election fueled by brexit labour pro eu shared by centrist liberal democrats scottish and welsh nationalist and greens
+BJ shown picture of 4 yo boy lying on hospital floor he pocketed the photo
 12/11 politics
 UK vote down to wire

 jersey City standoff
 2 gunmen one cop three civs dead

 12/10 tech
 1M to undergo gene therapy that makes you 20 years younger